Advanced Energy Materials

 Online ISSN: 1614-6840

-Associated Title(s): Advanced Engineering Materials, Advanced Functional Materials, Advanced Healthcare Materials, Advanced Materials, Advanced Optical Materials, Energy Technology, Fuel Cells, Particle & Particle Systems Characterization, Small
+Associated Title(s): Advanced Engineering Materials, Advanced Functional Materials, Advanced Healthcare Materials, Advanced Materials, Advanced Materials Interfaces, Advanced Optical Materials, Energy Technology, Fuel Cells, Particle & Particle Systems Characterization, Small

 Lithium-Ion Batteries: Advanced Energy-Storage Architectures Composed of Spinel Lithium Metal Oxide Nanocrystal on Carbon Textiles (Adv.
 Energy Mater.
 11/2013)